Davide Scaramuzza

 This book has sold over 10 thousand copies worldwide and is among the most used textbooks for teaching mobile robotics in universities.

-He served as a consultant for the United Nations on topics such as disaster response and disarmament, as well as the Fukushima Action Plan on Nuclear Safety
+He has served as a consultant for the United Nations on topics such as disaster response, disarmament, AI for good, and the Fukushima Action Plan on Nuclear Safety.

-He also consulted several drones and computer-vision companies, to which he has also transferred research results.
+He has also consulted several drones and computer-vision companies, to which he has also transferred research results.

-In 2015, he co-founded Zurich-Eye, dedicated to the commercialization of visual-inertial navigation solutions for mobile robots.
+In 2015, he co-founded Zurich-Eye, which was dedicated to commercializing visual-inertial localization and mapping solutions for mobile robots.

-which developed the world-leading virtual-reality headset, Oculus Quest, which sold over 10 million units world wide (full story here).
+which developed the world-leading virtual-reality headset, Oculus Quest, which sold over 20 million units worldwide

 In 2020, he co-founded SUIND, which developes smart agricultural drones.

-He was also the strategic advisor of Dacuda, which developed inside-out virtual-reality solutions.
-Dacuda became Magic Leap Zurich in 2017..
+He was also the strategic advisor of Dacuda, which developed the world's first mouse scanner (utilizing visual SLAM technology, video) and inside-out virtual-reality solutions.
+Dacuda became Magic Leap Zurich in 2017 (link).

-Many aspects of his research have been prominently featured in broader media, such as The New York Times, The Economist, Forbes, Discovery Channel, La Repubblica, Neue Zurcher Zeitung and
+Many aspects of his research have been prominently featured in broader media, such as The New York Times, The Economist, The Guardian, Forbes, Discovery Channel, La Repubblica, Neue Zurcher Zeitung and

 Contact